 Why do we have the Cessna 150-152 Fly-In the same week as that other Fly-In?

 Way back when the Cessna 150-152 Fly-In first started it ran from Thursday thru Saturday, the week BEFORE Oshkosh.
 Clinton was chosen because of it's location, near the center of the country, location, away from any major population center, and location, about an hour or so south of Oshkosh, WI.
 That way people from all over the country could come to the Fly-In, and fly around in the Iowa countryside without having to worry about a lot of traffic, and go to that other fly-in in one trip.
 The plan was fly to Clinton, attend the Cessna 150-152 Fly-In for three days, then on Sunday morning pack up and head up to OSH for a few days of AirVenture.

-We also moved the Confab to the same week as AirVenture.
+The second issue was a bit more complicated.
+Members that wanted to attend the 150-152 Fly-In AND Oshkosh had to take two weeks off to do it.
+They had to attend our event one week, then AirVenture the next week.
+To fix that we moved the Confab to the same week as AirVenture.
 That way a pilot could head to OSH on Saturday, get there Saturday afternoon or Sunday, get a good camping spot, and be there for opening day.
 After a few days of AirVenture, he could head on down to Clinton and attend the Cessna 150-152 Fly-In.
-Heading home on Saturday gets him home for work on Monday, and he only had to take one week off instead of two weeks before the change.
+Heading home on Saturday after the Confab gets him home for work on Monday, and he only had to take one week off instead of two weeks before the change.